 In response, IFAN and LRF are funding a three‑year project (2026–2028) led by RCA, with HCL acting as liaison to ENG and ARM.
 The objective is to co‑design and test low‑cost floating/fixed AtoN suited to SIDS/LDC constraints and to publish an IALA publication and online resources.

-The aims of the project was described in an updated made to both ENG22, which is attached to this document [5]
+The aims of the project were described in an updated presentation made to both ENG22, which is attached to this document [5]

 Discussion